-For B2B social sellers one platform that is king — LinkedIn.
+For B2B social sellers, there is one platform that is king — LinkedIn.
 LinkedIn is the world’s largest professional social network.
 It boasts more than 600 million users worldwide

-More than 250 million of those are logging in each month, and of those monthly active users, 40% are accessing the platform on a daily basis.
-In some respects, LinkedIn is one of the most reliable ways to contact and develop warm conversations with B2B prospects.
-Probably right up there with email and in some cases even exceeding emails effectiveness
+More than 250 million of those are logging in each month, and of those monthly active users, 40% are accessing the platform daily.
+LinkedIn is one of the most reliable ways to contact and develop warm conversations with B2B prospects.

-Selling effectively on LinkedIn requires a nuanced touch.
-Being able to convey the right experience, level of professionalism, and deliver this information in a way that is well-received requires experience and an understanding of your prospects.
-The more you practice the better you will get.
+Selling effectively on LinkedIn requires a subtle touch.
+Being able to convey the right experience, level of professionalism, and deliver this information in a well-received way requires knowledge and an understanding of your prospects.
+The more you practice, the better you will get.

 The first of those steps is to flesh out your LinkedIn profile.
-This is the first place that prospects will look after coming across your status updates, receiving a message, or finding a piece of your content that has been shared.
+Your profile is the first impression that prospects will get after coming across your status updates, receiving a message, or finding a piece of your content online.

 A LinkedIn profile doubles as a virtual resume.
 It tells your prospects everything that they need to know about you to gain a surface level understanding of your experience and expertise.
-With some additional thought and flare, you can ensure that your profile conveys the right message and helps you to start new conversations off on a good foot.
+With some additional thought and flare, you can ensure that your profile conveys the right message and helps you to start new conversations off on the right foot.

 So what does a well-designed LinkedIn profile for social sellers look like?
 Well, it’s probably more complicated than you would think.
 There are a lot of different aspects to a great LinkedIn profile that social sellers should be leveraging to create trust and convey the right message.